tdilauro/Simplified-wiki/ThirdPartyTODO.md

 3M does not notify us when someone releases a hold on the book.
 We are informed about reservations, but only during the 7 days the reservation is active.

 3M does not provide any classification information for their books, or access to user ratings of the books.

+3M's API has bugs that makes me skeptical it has ever been used.
+The "Place Hold" and "Release Hold" APIs respond to a PUT request with a 405 error and this message:

+<string>The requested resource does not support http method 'GET'.</string>

 ## Axis 360